techidaily/site-win11-tips/source/_posts/quick-guide-to-modifying-login-credentials-on-win-11.md

  If you sign in with a Microsoft account, you can reset the password for the Microsoft account online.
 Here’s how to do it.

-1. Go to the[Microsoft account security page](https://account.microsoft.com/security) and sign in with your username and password.
+1. Go to the [Microsoft account security page](https://account.microsoft.com/security) and sign in with your username and password.
 ![microsoft account online password security](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/microsoft-account-online-password-security.jpg)
 2. Next, click on the**Password** security block.
 ![change my password microsoft account](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/change-my-password-microsoft-account.jpg)